 Top tip: Take extra care when manoeuvring your tourer into tight storage spaces, down narrow country lanes or when reversing.
 It’s always worth asking someone to watch your back when reversing your caravan, to check your surroundings, and to take it slowly, using your mirrors, or reversing camera or sensors.
 A motor mover is also a worthwhile investment for those tricky manoeuvres.

-Twenty four percent of last winter’s claims were for damage caused by stormy weather, with high winds blowing off skylights, hailstones damaging caravan roofs and awnings being torn or damaged in bad weather.
+Twenty-four percent of that winter’s claims were for damage caused by stormy weather, with high winds blowing off skylights, hailstones damaging caravan roofs and awnings being torn or damaged in bad weather.

 Windy weather also caused roof tiles, slates and other debris, including wheelie bins and trampolines, to blow into caravans at home or in storage, sometimes causing thousands of pounds of damage.

-Storms Ciara and Dennis earlier this year, caused rivers to burst their banks and left us dealing with a number of flooding claims.
+Storms Ciara and Dennis in early 2020, caused rivers to burst their banks and left us dealing with a number of flooding claims.

 Top tip: Whilst it can be difficult to protect your tourer from extreme weather, a caravan cover might help prevent damage from things like small falling tree branches during stormy weather that can scratch and sometimes puncture panels – but also consider where you lay up your caravan in winter, and try to keep it away from large trees, if possible, and consider moving it if flooding is likely nearby.